What Makes The Charges More Serious

-A person commits the class A misdemeanor of Aggravated DWI/DUI (Drunk Driving) if that person operates a motor vehicle, on way, while under the influence of an intoxicating liquor (or having an alcohol concentration of .08 or greater) and:
+A person commits the Class A misdemeanor of Aggravated DWI/DUI (Drunk Driving) if that person operates a motor vehicle, on way, while under the influence of intoxicating liquor (or having an alcohol concentration of .08 or greater) and:

 - Drives at a speed more than 30 miles per hour over the speed limit

 - Causes an accident resulting in serious bodily injury (this is a felony charge)

 - Attempts to elude pursuit by law enforcement